Jrive204/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Route handlers and express.router()

 - [ ] Describe Middleware?

+Middleware is used to assist the developer in helping create dry code, middle ware can execute code, make changes to the request and the response object, end the request-response cycle, and/or call the next middleware in the stack.

 - [ ] Describe a Resource?

+A resource itself is an abstraction , it can be any information that can be named.
+The domain entities of an application (e.g. a person, a user, a invoice, a collection of invoices, etc) can be resources.

 - [ ] What can the API return to help clients know if a request was successful?

+Api return a status and a message

 - [ ] How can we partition our application into sub-applications?

+Using express.router we can create sub-app which provides alot of flexibility.

 ## Minimum Viable Product